SPECIAL ENROLLMENT PERIOD

 - Customer Service Center at 855-752-6749, Monday – Friday from 8 a.m. to 6 p.m., and Saturday and Sunday from 9 a.m. to 5 p.m.

-- To navigate insurance affordability programs, apply or get help from a Boulder County certified Health Coverage Guide, email: HealthCoverage@BoulderCounty.org
+- To navigate insurance affordability programs, apply or get help from a Boulder County certified Health Coverage Guide, go to the option above to schedule a virtual appointment.
+For questions or help making an appointment, email: HealthCoverage@BoulderCounty.org or call 303-44104530.

 The Affordable Care Act expanded access to affordable health coverage in 2010.
 Public health insurance programs, Medicaid and Child Health Plan Plus–which provide free or very low-cost coverage, were expanded to cover more people.
 In Colorado, a private health insurance marketplace was created–Connect for Health Colorado–that offers financial assistance on a sliding scale through Advance Premium Tax Credits (APTC) or Cost-Sharing Reductions (CSR) to reduce private health insurance costs.
 Savings can be dramatic!